willzywiec/transport/README.md

 ==========
 **batch.py**
 runs all files (in serial mode) in a directory as either COG11 or MCNP6 input decks

+**find_keffs.py**
+reads all COG and/or MCNP output files in a directory and creates a .csv summary file in the following format: file name, keff, standard deviation

 **param.py**
 imports dice, dicec, and dicem functions and creates a set of COG and MCNP input decks